Software Performance Testing: Process Stages and Best Practices

 Software performance glitches affect the experience of users with software, causing companies to lose customers and revenue and limiting organizations’ possibilities to scale.
 To make sure your software successfully handles expected traffic volumes and remains stable during user activity surges, I recommend including performance testing in the testing scope and carrying out relevant types of performance testing already at the beginning of the development process.

-Below, I describe key stages of the software performance testing process and share some best practices we employ at ScienceSoft when carrying out performance testing for our customers.
+Below, I describe key stages of the software performance testing process and share some best practices we employ at ScienceSoft when carrying out performance testing for our clients.

 5 stages of the software performance testing process